-Cardiff is the Wale’s largest city, and its capital.
+Cardiff* is the Wale’s largest city and its capital.
 It’s also the tenth largest city in the UK.
 It’s got a great little GirlCrew gang that already have a reputation for generosity and friendliness.
 When some Irish GirlCrew rugby fans found themselves stuck for somewhere to stay at the time of a big match, they asked the Welsh group if they had any advice on finding somewhere with everything booked out.
 These sound girls straight away piped up with, “Hey, come stay with us!”
-So we will love them forever and can’t wait for them to call on us to return the favour.
+So we will love them forever and can’t wait for them to call on us to return the favor.

 Some great things to do whether you’re a local, visiting, or recently moved there.